Territories: Alaska - Anchorage and Mat-Su, UA Scholars and Alaska Nanooks athletes

 Josh hopes your interests will take you outside the classroom just as his took him on exchange to Australia, to visit UAF students in Japan, study dinosaur fossils and present undergraduate research at national conferences.

-Currently, he lives in a dry cabin with his partner and a growing colony of wild rabbits.
+Currently, he lives in a dry cabin with a growing colony of wild rabbits.